K-State graduation year: 2004

 Describe the process of choosing your major:

-My high school math and science teachers encouraged me to pursue engineering because math and science were my strengths.
-Upon deciding to attend K-State, I researched their engineering programs to decide which field I was interested in.
-Based on reading descriptions for each department, I decided industrial engineering was the best fit for me personally.
-And I was right: I never regretted my decision.
+My high school math and science teachers encouraged me to pursue engineering as a major because math and science were my strengths.
+Upon deciding to attend K-State, I researched their various engineering programs to decide which field to pursue.
+I decided Industrial Engineering was the choice for me, since the focus is on optimizing people, processes, and systems.

 What activities/organizations were you involved in while in college?